Description

 Glentress Masterplan Taster Trails

-- These trails do not link into the main trail network, but can be reached via a Multi-User Path, and can be sessioned easily.
+- These trails do not link to the main trail network but can be reached via a Multi-User Path and can be sessioned easily.
 These trails also pass under the Multi-User Path.

 - Multi-user Trail: 2.2km Accessible path around Glentress.
-The Multi-user Trail connects the Glentress Gateway to the café, bike shop, skills area, taster trails and the start of all walking and mountain biking routes.
-Expect wide, firm gravel path with gentle slopes and various resting points.
-One section of minor road crossing with a fairly steep side slope.
-Moderate slope for access between Gateway and café/bike shop.
+The Multi-user Trail connects the Glentress Gateway to the cafΓ©, bike shop, skills area, taster trails and the start of all walking and mountain biking routes.
+Expect a wide, firm gravel path with gentle slopes and various resting points.
+One section of a minor road crossing with a fairly steep side slope.
+Moderate slope for access between the Gateway and cafΓ©/bike shop.
 Suitable for Adaptive bikes.

 Off-Piste